kajalbohara/Youtube_Clone_Frontend/README.md

 # 🎬 YouTube Clone - MERN Stack 🚀

 ## 🌟 Overview
-Welcome to the **YouTube Clone**, your own personal video streaming universe! 🌍✨ Built with the **MERN stack**, this app lets you **upload**, **watch**, and **engage** with videos just like a pro YouTuber! 🎥🍿 So grab some popcorn and dive in! 🍿🔥
+Welcome to the **YouTube Clone**, your own personal video streaming universe! 🌍✨ Built with the **MERN stack**, this app lets you **upload**, **watch**, and **engage** with videos just like a pro YouTuber! 🎥🔥

 ## 🔥 Features

 ### 🎨 Frontend (React)
 - **🏠 Home Page**
-  - A sleek YouTube-style header and sidebar 🎭
+  - A sleek YouTube-style header and sidebar
-  - Trending video grid that keeps you hooked 🎞️
+  - Trending video grid that keeps you hooked
-  - Category-based filters to find your favorite content 🔍
+  - Category-based filters to find your favorite content

 - **🔐 User Authentication**
-  - Secure sign-up and login system 🛡️
+  - Secure sign-up and login system
-  - JWT-based authentication to keep things safe 🔏
+  - JWT-based authentication to keep things safe
-  - Google form integration for a smooth sign-in experience 📲
+  - Google form integration for a smooth sign-in experience

 - **🎯 Search and Filter**
   - Lightning-fast search to find videos instantly ⚡
   - Filter by category to watch what you love 💕

 - **🎬 Video Player Page**
-  - High-quality video streaming experience 🎞️
+  - High-quality video streaming experience
-  - See video details, uploader info, and descriptions ℹ️
+  - See video details, uploader info, and descriptions
   - Like 👍/Dislike 👎 and drop comments 💬

 - **📺 Channel Page**